fatiharapoglu/twitter/README.md

 -   [ ] tooltips for likes/retweets and so on
 -   [ ] mutual connections feature in profile
 -   [ ] add a bar under the avatar if the tweet replies > 0
+-   [ ] start working on right sidebar
+-   [ ] search mechanism, only for users / users and tweets would be better
+-   [ ] useDeferredValue for search if react query has not have it
+-   [ ] add snackbar for some feedback, copy from twitter
+-   [ ] try html dialog for confirmations
+-   [ ] find throw new Errors, console.logs, message:, error:, snackbar here, alert(), confirm(),
+-   [ ] handle home/edit explore/edit and this kind of paths, redirect if requested. or catch all method
 -   [ ] add twitter blue tick in edit profile
 -   [ ] if auth, show random non-followed 3 people with avatars and has more than 1 followers for user to follow in right side
 -   [ ] change localhost to env or however next handles this